sam-maverick/messageme/README.md

 systemctl enable create_ap
 ```

-Next, configure your computer to act as a DHCP server, for it to serve addresses within ap0's subnet.
+Next, configure your computer to act as a DHCP and DNS server, for it to serve addresses within ap0's subnet.
 We used [dnsmasq](https://wiki.archlinux.org/title/dnsmasq).
 These are the main configuration options of our `/etc/dnsmasq.conf`:

 ```
 dhcp-range=192.168.12.100,192.168.12.199,255.255.255.0,12h